 In a nutshell, what are the 2 key-learnings I can draw from my international experience?

-1. People are different everywhere: If you move your accounting department from Nebraska to Kuala Lumpur, study one term abroad or take a sabbatical and deworm orphans in Somalia, you will see that local people will approach the same situation differently than you are used to.
+1. People are different everywhere: If you move your accounting department from Nebraska to Kuala Lumpur (I know neither one but this stays between you and me, OK?), study one term abroad or take a sabbatical and deworm orphans in Somalia, you will see that local people will approach the same situation differently than you are used to.
 The question to be asked is not “What is wrong, what is right?” but rather “How do you guys do it here, how did I do it so far and what can I learn from both?”
 There is a reason for most things in life and what seems strange to you could have a good explanation: the way may be different even if the goal is the same.

 Key learnings to draw from this first insight are adaptability, flexibility, efficient communication skills, sensitivity, openness to new ideas and tolerance.

 2. People are the same everywhere: I was travelling a lot professionally between 2007 and 2010 and worked with teams all over Europe.
 And whether I was in Dublin, Zurich or Prague, I always heard “All you say is terrific and it could not be more true – but that does not work here.
 We are different”.
-In my business (recruitment), this may be right for insignificant details, it is wrong for the big picture: clients in any country of the world look for a fast and cost-efficient solution for their needs, manager want employees that do not resign or call in for sick leave, employees wish to be recognized for their contribution and share-holders sleep well if the return on investment is high.
-The way all this is expressed is different in Osaka than in Mexico City, yet the goal is the same – even though the way to get there may be different.
+In my business (recruitment), this may be right for insignificant details, it is wrong for the big picture: clients in any country of the world look for quality, service, a fast solution for their needs and a fair price, manager want employees that do not resign or call in for sick leave, employees wish to be recognized for their contribution and share-holders sleep well if the return on investment is high.
+The way all this is expressed is certainly different in Osaka than in Mexico City, yet the goal is the same – even though the way to get there may be different.

 Skills to be taken from this are abstract thinking, the ability to draw synthesis, good judgment, global thinking but also willpower, the readiness to take risks and a helicopter view.